What do live events like the 2020 Tokyo Olympics, the Cannes Film Festival, and the 74th Annual Tony Awards have in common?

 - Advertise in industry publications

-7. Record and repurpose your live event
+7. Record and repurpose your virtual event

 Having a videographer record every single session can get pretty expensive when you’re running an in-person event.